vectara/py-vectara-agentic/README.md

    3. In both cases, traces will be sent to the local instance, and you can see the dashboard at `http://localhost:6006`
 2. **Hosted Instance**.
 In this case the traces are sent to the Phoenix instances hosted on Arize.
    1. Go to `https://app.phoenix.arize.com`, setup an account if you don't have one.
-   2. create an API key and put it in the `PHOENIX_API_KEY` variable.
-This variable indicates you want to use the hosted version.
+   2. create an API key and put it in the `PHOENIX_API_KEY` environment variable - this indicates you want to use the hosted version.
    3. To view the traces go to `https://app.phoenix.arize.com`.

 Now when you run your agent, all call traces are sent to Phoenix and recorded.